CiscoDevNet/terraform-provider-intersight/website/docs/d/software_appliance_distributable.html.markdown

 There are two use cases.
 In Intersight SaaS, the object represents a downloadable image, whereas on the Appliance the represents the image that is uploaded by the user and to be used for upgrade.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_software_appliance_distributable.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bundle_type`:(string) The bundle type of the image, as published on cisco.com.
 * `description`:(string) User provided description about the file.
 Cisco provided description for image inventoried from a Cisco repository.